Sophiatown: recalling the loss

 "Apartheid was very bad.
 Our parents owned shebeens, and when the police came things would be very bad", Moboboya says.
 "They would handcuff my father and make my mother carry a case of beers on her head until the police who ordered her to do so changed their shift."

 Mogoboya recalls how the "ladies" from Sophiatown used to dress up for the parties: "Designer clothes were our thing.
 Things that you are wearing now, we used to wear them.
 It's just that now they have changed them a bit."

 Sophiatown was established in 1904.
 Before 1913 black South Africans had freehold rights, and they bought properties in the suburb.
 By the 1920s whites had moved out, leaving behind a vibrant community of blacks, coloureds, Indians and Chinese.

 When the removals scheme was promulgated, Sophiatown residents united to protest the forced removals, creating famous the slogan "Ons dak nie, ons phola hier" (We won't move).

 "Father Trevor Huddleston, Nelson Mandela, Helen Joseph and Ruth First played an important role by becoming involved in the resistance", says Victor Mokhine, who lived on Good Street.

 "We got a notice that we were going to be moved on 12 February 1955, but we were taken by surprise by thousands of policemen and soldiers, who were heavily armed", Mokhine adds.

 "We were still preparing ourselves to protest the removals, and we had no choice because no one was ready for them - and besides, they were armed."

-Some 65 000 people were taken to Meadowlands, Lenasia, Western Coloured Township (now Westbury) and Noordgesig.
+people were taken to Meadowlands, Lenasia, Western Coloured Township (now Westbury) and Noordgesig.

 Those who did not qualify for resettlement had to find their own accommodation.
 Many people also moved to Orlando East and other parts of Soweto.